 The U.S. Food and Drug Administration (FDA) granted OV101 orphan drug designation in September 2016 to treat Angelman syndrome.
 The agency extended this designation to treat fragile X syndrome in October 2017.
 The FDA further granted OV101 rare pediatric disease designation in June 2020.

-How OV101 works
+How does OV101 work?

-Disruption of tonic inhibition is thought to be the underlying cause of neurodevelopmental disorders such as Angelman and Fragile X syndromes.
-These disorders mainly involve abnormally reduced levels of extrasynaptic GABA that ultimately lower tonic inhibition.
+Disruption of tonic inhibition is thought to be the underlying cause of neurodevelopmental disorders such as Angelman and fragile X syndromes.
+These disorders mainly involve abnormally reduced levels of extra-synaptic GABA that ultimately lower tonic inhibition.
 This causes the brain to become overloaded with signals and thus lose the ability to differentiate important information from background noise.

 OV101 in clinical trials

-Note: Angelman Syndrome News is strictly a news and information website about the disease.
+Angelman Syndrome News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.